awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-public-parameters-global-infrastructure.md

 ]
 ```

-**View the regional endpoint for a service**
+**View the Regional endpoint for a service**
-You can view a regional endpoint for a service by using the following command\.
+You can view a Regional endpoint for a service by using the following command\.

 ------
 #### [ Linux ]